georgia-tech-db/eva-labeling/README.md

 # eva-labeling
 ## What is EVA Labeling?

-The EVA Labeling is a wrapper to enable you to run EVA alongside [Label-Studio](!https://labelstud.io/) It lets you connect to Label Studio server to do the following:
+EVA Labeling is a wrapper to enable you to run EVA alongside [Label-Studio](!https://labelstud.io/) It lets you connect to Label Studio server to do the following:

-- Annotate your dataset more quickly and easily by allowing you to label them in bulk.
+- Annotate your dataset more quickly and easily by allowing "bulk labeling" of a set of images.
 - Dynamically pre-annotate data based on model inference results.
 - Retrain or fine-tune a model based on recently annotated data.